12.10 Electronic Access Control (EACS)

 Archive Retention – we recommend an archive retention period of 90 days, subject to there being a legal justification for keeping the data for a longer period (e.g. in the event of a legal dispute).

-Archive retention of data relating to incidents that are or may be the subject of investigation shall be until notification by the investigating body that the case is closed or in the absence of such notification for a period not exceeding 6 years.
+Archive retention of data relating to incidents that are, or may be, the subject of investigation shall be until notification by the investigating body that the case is closed.
+Or in the absence of such notification for a period not exceeding 7 years.

 Privacy – access to personal data shall be password protected and managed on computer devices identified by unique reference numbers logged in a Controlled Data Register.